-IPUT is a long-term investment vehicle with a 55-year track record in the Irish market.
+IPUT is a long-term investment vehicle with a 57-year track record in the Irish market.
 We invest in commercial property, primarily in Dublin, with a particular focus on the office, logistics and retail sectors.
 We develop and manage our own real estate and strive to deliver excellence in each of the core strands of our business.
+Our portfolio of high quality sustainable buildings is home to established local and international occupiers who are important contributors to economic performance across a range of sectors and jurisdictions.
+The calibre of our local and international investor base is testament to the quality of our buildings, occupiers, team and our strategic approach to the development, operation, and management of our quality portfolio.